FabianSiffert1/siffertio/README.md

 # siffert[.io]

 My personal portfolio, written over the course of my apprenticeship as software developer.
-A work-in-progress with many flaws and made with learning in mind.
+I am currently in the progress of writing my new portfolio, which has a stronger focus on responsiveness.

 ## Setup